 Skip to main content

 One of the best special events in Walt Disney World is Mickey’s Not-So-Scary Halloween Party.
-It includes so many unique experiences, and it often boasts lower wait times than a regular park day.
+It includes many unique experiences and often boasts lower wait times than a regular park day.
 Is the Not-So-Scary Halloween Party worth the extra cost?
 What else can you do at the party?
 I answer these questions and more with all of my Mickey’s Not-So-Scary Halloween Party tips.

 Purchase a Ticket